olivecarambola/logbook/_posts/2023-10-01-palebluedot.md

 Past aloof stars, across the way of indifferent suns
 To a destination where all signs tell us
 It is possible and imperative that we learn
-A brave and startling truth
+A brave and startling truth</span>

-And when we come to it
+<span class="text-body-quote">And when we come to it
 To the day of peacemaking
 When we release our fingers
 From fists of hostility
-And allow the pure air to cool our palms
+And allow the pure air to cool our palms</span>

-When we come to it
+<span class="text-body-quote">When we come to it
 When the curtain falls on the minstrel show of hate
 And faces sooted with scorn are scrubbed clean
 When battlefields and coliseum
 No longer rake our unique and particular sons and daughters
 Up with the bruised and bloody grass
-To lie in identical plots in foreign soil
+To lie in identical plots in foreign soil</span>

-When the rapacious storming of the churches
+<span class="text-body-quote">When the rapacious storming of the churches
 The screaming racket in the temples have ceased
 When the pennants are waving gaily
 When the banners of the world tremble
-Stoutly in the good, clean breeze
+Stoutly in the good, clean breeze</span>

-When we come to it
+<span class="text-body-quote">When we come to it
 When we let the rifles fall from our shoulders
 And children dress their dolls in flags of truce
 When land mines of death have been removed